2023 Best Religious Studies Bachelor's Degree Schools

 Full Religious Studies at Arizona State University - Skysong Report

-DePauw University did quite well in this year’s ranking of the best places for religious studies students to get a bachelor’s degree.
-It came in at #9 on the list.
+DePauw University came in at #9 in this year’s edition of the Best Religious Studies Bachelor’s Degree Schools ranking.
 DePauw is a small private not-for-profit school located in the town of Greencastle.

 These are some additional schools worth mentioning that are also great but just didn't quite make the cut to earn our top Best Religious Studies Bachelor's Degree Schools award.